cosmo-ray/yirl/README.md

 # how to start using YIRL
 For now the easier way to use YIRL is to come chat with us and ask for help But you can still understand how YIRL work by:
-* using examples
+* using games using YIRL (https://uso.itch.io)
-* reading examples json file, and scripting files (either lua, C or yb)
+* modify some functionality form a game
-* copy past an example and change it to create your own game
+* copy one to create your own game/module
-* patch every things that don't work

 # Ideas of Contributions/TODO